Networking: face-to-face and online

 - If your CV is up-to-date and sells you well, upload some information directly into your profile.

 - Build your profile as fully as possible to get an ‘All-Star’ rating - detail your education, at least three work experience roles and skills, a professional photo, your location and industry, and 50+ connections.
 This way, you’ll appear in more searches.

-- By clicking the Profile tab you can edit, add content, and rearrange sections.
+- Click 'View Profile' to edit, add content, and rearrange sections.

 Link with people: search for friends, family, work colleagues, previous employers and other contacts to link with them.
 You can also use LinkedIn’s search facility to find people who may be able to help you.
 Do be careful how you approach people; asking politely for information or advice is more acceptable than asking for a job.

 Link with companies: to help with your career research search for companies to follow.
 See if any of your contacts work at a company, as this can be useful if you need an introduction or information you wouldn’t normally get from a job description or company website.